Qulasta: Date

-In 1949, Torgny Säve-Söderbergh demonstrated that many passages in the Manichaean Psalms of Thomas were paraphrases or even word-by-word translations of Mandaean prayers in the Qolasta.
+In 1949, Torgny Säve-Söderbergh argued that at many passages in the Manichaean Psalms of Thomas were paraphrases or even word-by-word translations of Mandaean prayers in the Qulasta.
 Säve-Söderbergh also argued that the Manichaean psalms had borrowed from Mandaean sources rather than vice versa.
-As a result, much of the Qolasta can be dated to before 3rd century, i.e. before Mani's lifetime.
+As a result, much of the Qulasta can be dated to before the 3rd century, i.e. before Mani's lifetime.
+However, some scholars such as Kevin van Bladel believe that the material shared with the Psalms of Thomas may only be the use of a common source (perhaps Elkesaite funerary hymns), and that the text as a whole may date considerably later.
+Van Bladel also argues that the present form of the text must post-date the early Muslim conquests at minimum, given the references made in the Qulasta to the advancement of the Arab armies.